 YouTube doesn’t allow content that endangers the emotional and physical well-being of minors.
-A minor is defined as someone under the legal age of majority -- usually anyone younger than 18 years old in most countries/regions.
+A minor is someone under 18 years old.

 If you find content that violates this policy, report it.
 If you believe that a child is in danger, you should get in touch with your local law enforcement to report the situation immediately.

 What this policy means for you